A Shuffling Framework for Local Differential Privacy: Introduction

 \section{Introduction}

-Differential Privacy (\textsf{DP}) and its local variant (\textsf{LDP}) are the most commonly accepted notions of data privacy. \ldp has the significant advantage of not requiring a trusted centralized aggregator, and has become a popular model for commercial deployments, such as those of Microsoft~\cite{Microsoft}, Apple~\cite{Apple}, and Google~\cite{Rappor1,Rappor2,Prochlo}.
+Differential Privacy (\textsf{DP}) and its local variant (\textsf{LDP}) are the most commonly accepted notions of data privacy. \ldp has the significant advantage of not requiring a trusted centralized aggregator, and has become a popular model for commercial deployments, such as those of Microsoft~\citep{Microsoft}, Apple~\citep{Apple}, and Google~\citep{Rappor1,Rappor2,Prochlo}.
 Its formal guarantee asserts that an adversary cannot infer the value of an individual's private input by observing the noisy output.
-However in practice, a vast amount of \textit{public auxiliary information}, such as address, social media connections, court records, property records \cite{home}, income and birth dates \cite{birth}, is available for every individual.
+However in practice, a vast amount of \textit{public auxiliary information}, such as address, social media connections, court records, property records, income and birth dates \citep{birth}, is available for every individual.
 An adversary, with access to such auxiliary information, \emph{can} learn about an individual's private data from several \emph{other} participants' noisy responses.
 We illustrate this as follows.

 Next, consider the following two data reporting strategies. \textbf{Strategy $\mathbf{1}$} corresponds to the standard \ldp deployment model (for example, Apple and Microsoft's deployments).
 Here \textit{the order of the noisy responses is informative of the identity of the data owners} -- the noisy response at index $1$ corresponds to the first data owner and so on.
-Thus, the noisy responses can be directly linked with its associated device ID and subsequently, auxiliary information.
+Thus, the noisy responses can be directly linked with its associated device/account ID and subsequently, auxiliary information.
+This puts Alice's data under the threat of inference attacks.
 For instance, an adversary\footnote{The analyst and the adversary could be same, we refer to them separately for the ease of understanding.} may know the home addresses of the participants and use this to identify the responses of all the individuals from Alice's household.
 Being highly infectious, all or most of them